 All application material is to be submitted to the Office of Human Resources for processing.
 If, at any time, application material is submitted directly to departments or individuals, the application material must be forwarded to the Office of Human Resources.
+The Office of Human Resources will review all of the application materials provided by the candidate to ensure that the candidate meets all of the required qualifications1, of the position applied, before the application materials can be forwarded on to the hiring supervisor.
 If material cannot be copied, arrangements can be made to make the material available to the supervisor or the supervisor's designee.
-Copies (the ones forwarded by the Office of Human Resources and any others that are made by the appropriate supervisor or the supervisor's designee) must be returned to the Office of Human Resources, after the hiring process is completed.
+Copies (the ones forwarded by the Office of Human Resources and any others that are made by the supervisor or the supervisor's designee) must be returned to the Office of Human Resources, after the hiring process is completed.